A note from the founder

 Everyone else is chasing perfection.
 We're chasing progress.

 And it isn't just you.
-Right now 25,000 golfers are finishing the same sentence, chasing the same thing.
-Because results aren't built alone — they're built together, one honest line at a time.
+Inside the app there's a community finishing the same sentence, chasing the same thing, with 25,000 more of us alongside it.
+Because results aren't built alone.
+They're built together, one honest line at a time.

 The gap between good and great is measurable.